 Carriers often provide different levels of service at different rates.
 For example, a trucking company may offer attractive-seeming rates but at the cost of using an intermodal service, which can be slower than consistent over-road shipping.
 Or a low rate may reflect the fact that the shipper will hold onto shipments for several days while it consolidates a full truckload.
 These things happen behind the scenes and can mean a delay in your shipment beyond what you expected.

-What can you do as a business owner to ensure your shipments will be delivered on a timeline that works for you and your customers?
+What can you do to ensure your shipments will be delivered on time?

 Here are some tips for avoiding surprises and disappointment when it comes to the timely transportation of your goods: